rcdelacruz/word-scramble-game/README.md

 # Word Scramble Game

-A fun word game built with Next.js and Node.js, organized as a Turborepo monorepo.
+A modern, engaging word game built with Next.js and Node.js, organized as a Turborepo monorepo.

-This project features a simple but engaging word game where players create words from a set of random letters.
-The game is accessible to everyone but offers enough challenge to keep it interesting.
+This project features a beautifully designed word game where players create words from a set of random letters.
+With its sleek dark mode interface, smooth animations, and responsive design, the game provides an immersive experience across all devices.
+It's accessible to everyone while offering enough challenge to keep it interesting, with features like confetti celebrations for high-scoring words and a competitive leaderboard system.

 ## Features